bradtraversy/property-pulse/README.md

 ## Correction: a11y of menu open in Navbar.

-Currently our `aria-expanded` attribute in our menu button is hard coded to **false**
+Currently our `aria-expanded` attribute in our menu button is hard coded to **false** even when our menu is actually open, which doesn't give the correct status to those using accessibility tools like screen readers.
-However for good accessibility in our application, we should ideally set this value to state to correctly reflect if the menu is open or not.
+For good accessibility in our application, we should ideally set this value to state to correctly reflect if the menu is open or not.

 Changes can be seen in [components/Navbar.jsx](https://github.com/bradtraversy/property-pulse/blob/main/components/Navbar.jsx)